ruitaiS/capstone-2/README.md

 ---

-We can see that the cutoff at which this occurs is 55.
-When there is more than a 55 point rating advantage in either direction, we should strictly predict in favor of the higher rated player.
-However, there is a dataset of close to 5000 games for which this prediction method performs worse than guessing "white always wins", and therefore should be switched out for another algorithm
+We can see from the output below that the transition occurs at around 55 points in rating difference.
+When there is more than a 55 point rating advantage in either direction, we can confidently predict in favor of the higher rated player.
+However, there are close to 5000 games for which this prediction method performs worse than guessing "white always wins", and for these games we should switch to a different rule.
 ```
 > tuning_results_2[which(tuning_results_2$accuracy < by_majority_acc),]
       accuracy dataset_size cutoff
 1236 0.5215301         4784     55
 ```

-Let's start with the simplistic "white always wins."
-The next graph shows the performance of an ensemble model which switches between "white always wins" and "higher rated player wins" depending on whether the rating difference is below a certain threshold.
+The following graph shows the performance of an hybrid model which switches between "white always wins" when the rating difference is below a certain threshold, and "higher rated player wins" when it is above the threshold.

 <img src="/chess/graphs/cutoff_subsetting3_standard.png" align="center" alt="Cutoff Subsetting"
 	title="Cutoff Subsetting"/>